 Over the years both have worked with multiple families who felt left behind in the educational system due to systematic inequities, such as a lack of knowledge concerning child advocacy in the school setting, teacher skill level, and generational distrust based on their unique experiences in the school setting.

 Striving to do better as educators and advocates, Ashley and Allison launched their first summer program, Camp Good Books in 2018.
 At this summer camp, students and guardians both began the healing process.
 Nine students and three teachers came together every day to practice social emotional learning skills and receive individualized reading intervention.
 Through this approach, all nine students made 6-12 months of literacy growth in a six week time frame, ultimately changing the course of their educational experience moving forward.

-Since the onset of COVID, our organization launched programming to support families and students through the NTI process for students residing in south and west Louisville.
 Keep up to date with our organization by checking back regularly to see what new programming we are offering, upcoming events, and opportunities to get involved!